bdcht/ccrawl/doc/index.rst

 identification is still largely performed manually by the user.
 This is specially true in the case of embedded systems.

-Crawl aims at providing a kind of search engine related to data structures ideally automating the identification of data types as well as constants/macros identifiers.
+ccrawl aims at providing a kind of search engine related to data structures ideally automating the identification of data types as well as constants/macros identifiers.
 Basically the idea is to allow queries like "find known structures that have a pointer to char at offset 8 and an unsigned integer at offset 56 and total size of 96 bytes ?"  or "find every macro that define value 0x1234 ?" or even "find the mask of values from enum X that correspond to 0xabcd ?"

-Finally, once collected in its database(s), crawl allows to output queried structures in various dedicated formats: C of course, but also ctypes [5], VTypes (used by Volatility [6]), kaitaistruct [7], protobuf [8] or amoco [9].
+Finally, once collected in its database(s), ccrawl allows to output queried structures in various dedicated formats: C of course, but also ctypes [5], VTypes (used by Volatility [6]), kaitaistruct [7], protobuf [8] or amoco [9].
 The minimal subset of types required to fully define a given structure can also be outputed as well.